PixelForceSystems/guides/README.md

 # PixelForce Systems Guides

-Guides to get things done, programming well, and corperate well with your workmates.
+Guides to get things done, programming well, and collaborate well with your workmates.